-- Oral expression and quality of the information on the slides; - Relevance and scope of the presented information; - Objectivity and coherence of the discussed topics; - Adequate understanding of the discussed matters and knowledge of the developed design; - Usage of the available time; - Technical content.
+- Oral expression and quality of the information on the slides. - Relevance and scope of the presented information. - Objectivity and coherence of the discussed topics. - Adequate understanding of the discussed matters and knowledge of the design. - Technical content. - Replies to audience questions. - Usage of the available time.

-9.3.
+11.3.
 Report

-Each team must write up a design report that should contain all relevant steps taken in the aircraft design process, including:
+Each team must write up a design report that should contain all relevant steps taken in the aircraft design process.
+A typical structure of the report would include the following: